The ncurses library routines give the user a terminal-independent

 Before a curses program is run, the tab stops of the terminal

 output.
 This can be done by executing the @TPUT@ init command

 @TSET@(1) is usually responsible for doing this.
 [See

 terminfo(5) for further details.]

-The ncurses library permits manipulation of data structures, called
+The ncurses library permits manipulation of data structures,

-supplied.
+screen, is supplied.
 Others may be created with newwin.